Archive How Much Privacy Should a Teenager Have?

 Remember the idiom, “Never say never”?
 We’re only human and we all deserve a chance to do better.
 Make sure your teenager understands that they can bounce back from a mistake and be granted their privileges once again.

 There are some cases where you have to step in to protect your child.
 Hopefully, they’ll come to you if they have a problem, but this doesn’t always happen.
-If you have legitimate reasons for concern, for example, overhearing a conversation about suicidal thoughts with a friend, you can step in.
+If you have legitimate reasons for concern, for example, seeing them share suicidal thoughts on their social media account, you can step in.

 Keep in mind that it’s not always best to interfere directly.
-This all depends on the seriousness of the situation and your relationship with your teenage child.
+This all depends on the seriousness of the situation and your family dynamics.
 Sometimes, it’s best to confront your child and ask them what’s wrong.
-Sometimes, it might be better to have them talk to a therapist or try something else.
+Other times, it might be better to have them talk to your family therapist or try something else.
 In these cases, trust your instincts.

 Understand the Difference Between Necessary and Unnecessary Information

 You don’t need to know everything, so don’t ask for every piece of information.
 Your child is allowed to have secrets, it’s necessary as part of their individuation.
-As your child becomes a teenager you have to come to terms with the fact that you won’t know every little detail about their lives.
+As your child becomes a teenager, you’ll have to accept that you won’t know every little detail about their lives.

 Some teenagers will tell you all about their day, and some won’t.
-Necessary information means that when they’re going out, they should tell you where they’re going, who they’re with, and when they’re coming back.
+Necessary information includes where they’re going, who they’re with, and when they’re coming back.
 If they’re not telling you why they’re hanging out with that person, it’s not suddenly a cause for concern.
 Let them keep their secrets.

 How to Use a Parental Control App for Teenagers

 Parental control apps can help with the process of individuating if used right.
 Many of the features offered to parents in Safes might be used 24/7 when a child is still young.
-But as your child becomes a teenager you can use Safes to grant privileges or take them away.
+For an older child, you can use Safes to grant privileges or take them away.
 For example, with Safes, you can:

 • Set schedules for app usage on weekdays and weekends